pytest-dev/pyfakefs/docs/usage.rst

 This allows to pass a list of modules that shall be reloaded, thus allowing to patch modules not patched automatically.

-Here is a simple example for a default argument that is not patched
-automatically:
+A common example for failed automatic patching is the assignment of file system functions to a variable, as shown in the following example with default argument assignment:

 .. code:: python